mui/material-ui/docs/pages/blog/mui-x-v5.3.0.md

 More details about customization can be found in the [documentation](/components/data-grid/group-pivot/#disable-the-row-grouping)

 Thanks for reading.
 We hope you will enjoy this new feature.
-Do not hesitate to open [issues](https://github.com/mui-org/material-ui-x/issues/new/choose) to share feedbacks, report bugs, or propose enhancement.
+Do not hesitate to open [issues](https://github.com/mui-org/material-ui-x/issues/new/choose) to share feedback, report bugs, or propose enhancements.